 Who is the BCPRC and what does it do?

-The BC Poverty Reduction Coalition is an organization of over 50 member organizations and 400 other supporting organizations from across BC.
-All these organizations agree that British Columbia needs a poverty reduction plan with targets and timelines.
-We are the last province in Canada without such a plan.
-Our Coalition meets several times a year to discuss how best to move the government towards developing a poverty reduction plan.
+The BC Poverty Reduction Coalition is an organization of over 100 member organizations and 400 other supporting organizations from across BC.
+All these organizations agree that British Columbia needs an accountable, bold and comprehensive poverty reduction plan with targets and timelines.

 Is the call to reduce poverty really achievable/realistic?

 Yes, we can do it if we set our minds to it.
 The policies needed to reduce poverty significantly are not a mystery.
 It just requires focus and determination.
 It takes all elements of society, but we need the provincial government to lead.
 There is nothing inevitable about poverty and homelessness in a society as wealthy as ours.

 Upstream change means that we are focused on changing policy that will promote equality in our society rather than simply giving charity to individuals that will stay in poverty without structural changes.

 Imagine that you have an old house that leaks when it rains.
 We are interested in fixing the roof instead of mopping up the water on the floor every time it rains.
 That’s upstream change.